Pumpkins spur the imagination, from the 19th century idea of using them for jack-o’-lanterns to Cinderella and her spellbound pumpkin carriage.

 ‘Fairytale’ seeds are available in packets of various sizes from Eden Brothers.

-I chose to grow this heirloom cooking cultivar from New Zealand because it produces mature fruits just 100 days from direct sowing and is known for its productivity.
+I chose to grow this heirloom cooking cultivar from Australia because it produces mature fruits just 100 days from direct sowing and is known for its productivity.

 Its outward appearance, with its ribbed blue-green matte shell and flattened shape, was just a bonus.